-- Being person-centred: focusing on each individual young person, their strengths, needs, and aspirations through creative and flexible thinking, with a 'future focus' when planning interventions or support - Using relevant information resources such as: - The Norfolk SEND Local Offer web pages which gives a range of information for services, young people and parents and carers - Norfolk Community Directory which gives information about providers, groups and organisations which can offer support - Transition guides which support moving from school to college, training or work - The Help You Choose website which is the main place for information on college, apprenticeships, and training - The Just One Norfolk website which has information for health-related matters for young people - Where young people have an EHCP, making sure this is the overarching plan used to ensure they receive the support they need.
+- Being person-centred: focusing on each individual young person, their strengths, needs, and aspirations through creative and flexible thinking, with a 'future focus' when planning interventions or support - Using relevant information resources such as: - The Norfolk SEND Local Offer web pages which gives a range of information for services, young people and parents and carers - Norfolk Community Directory which gives information about providers, groups and organisations which can offer support - Parent and carer guide to planning for college or training gives useful information to help plan for the transition into college or training - Transition guides contain lots of information including being part of your community, being independent and being healthy, and post 18 learning options - The Help You Choose website which is the main place for information on college, apprenticeships, and training - The Just One Norfolk website which has information for health-related matters for young people - For Your Information website has a wide range of information for young people about health-related matters and other issues - Where young people have an EHCP, making sure this is the overarching plan used to ensure they receive the support they need.
 The EHCP should describe social care needs and provision under the Care Act 2014 when the young person is 18 or over. - Using guidance from the National Institute for Health and Care Excellence (NICE) about transition from Children's to Adults' Services for those using health or social care services. - Making sure the PfAL plan and support are developmentally appropriate (age and stage) and considering the young person's needs and early planning. - Always considering appointing an independent advocate for a young person and ensuring family and carers are aware of what support will be available.